Fresh Water Facts

 5. Lotic ecosystems have flowing fresh water.
 Examples are rivers, brooks, creeks, springs and streams.

 7. Ground Water comes from the aquifer.
 What is an aquifer?

 8. Write two easy ways you can save water.

 Which will you choose to do?

 9. Print this picture.
 Label the parts of the water cycle.

-Watch NOAA's Water Cycle What percentage of water is fresh?
+Watch the Water Cycle video.
+What percentage of water is fresh?

 Where is it stored?

 "When the well's dry, we know the worth of water."
 Benjamin Franklin

 Make a VE video about water.
 (VE Rating - Very educational making a strong use of data and critical thinking skills.)